-Cook the onion in the bacon grease over medium heat until golden, about 5 minutes.
+- Cook the onion and kale stems in the bacon grease over medium heat until the onions begin to brown, about 5 minutes.

 - If you don't have bacon or just want to save time, you can omit the bacon.
 I do that sometimes and use saved bacon grease.
 If that makes you cringe, then use olive oil!

 - Another short cut I use often is to use chopped onion in place of fresh.
 I buy it at Costco in the spice section.
 It is chopped, dried onion.
 I put it in the hot grease or oil for a couple of minutes and it's hard to tell the difference.

 - Often, I will double the recipe because it never seems like enough otherwise.

 - DO NOT SKIP the red wine vinegar.
 It really makes the dish!

 Want more kale recipes?
 Sign up for our mailing list and we’ll send you a copy of our latest pdf: All About Kale.
 Use the form to the left of this post or go to our sign up page.

 - Health-Ified Deviled Eggs - August 10, 2021